eXPeRi91/Discord-PokeSniper/README.md

 How to use:
 1) put all the files in the zip file in the same folder.

-2) download Pokesniper2 1.12
+2) download Pokesniper2 1.12.

-3) edit the pokesniper2 1.12 user.xml file to fit your user details
+3) edit the pokesniper2 1.12 user.xml file to fit your user details.

-4) run discordPokesniper.jar or Start_DiscordPokeSniper.bat
+4) run discordPokesniper.jar or Start_DiscordPokeSniper.bat.

-the Start_DiscordPokeSniper.bat if for debug only. you don't have to use it.
+the Start_DiscordPokeSniper.bat if for debug only.

+you don't have to use it.

 5) post your token of discord in the gui window and click the button.

 Optional:

 you can select which pokemons to catch.
 (Default: catch all pokemon)

 enjoy :)